 “I’ve been here before.”
 Tracy stepped closer.

 “I’ve never seen you here.”
-Tony held her hand for the first time and felt the softness of a stalled breeze.
+Tony held her hand and felt the softness of a stalled breeze.

 A vagrant ray of sunset struck the wall mirror.
 The only camera was their memory.
 Time slowed to the pace of their breathing and she hushed, “What now?”